SwiftSeal/resistify/README.md

 By default, `resistify` will automatically download models to `$HOME/.cache` when required.
 This default can be changed by adjusting the environment variables `$HF_HOME` and `$TORCH_HOME` to your preferred location.
-If you need to download these prior (e.g. if running `resistify` as part of a pipeline) you can use the `download_models` utility.

 ## Results